-As a business development coach for lawyers, I help some clients overcome their fear and anxiety around business development and generate new revenue.
+Many lawyers experience a real fear of business development.
+As a business development coach for lawyers, I help clients overcome this fear and anxiety so they can grow their practices and generate new revenue.

-While lawyers may not have gone to law school to learn about business development it is important to grow their business.
-In addition, business development may not be the primary focus of a lawyer’s work, it is an essential aspect of running a successful law practice.
+While lawyers may not have gone to law school to study business development, growing a practice is essential to a successful legal career.
+BD may not be the primary focus of a lawyer’s daily work — but it is a critical part of running a thriving firm.

 If you are a lawyer aiming to strategically enhance your business development, I’m available to help.
 Let’s arrange a complimentary discussion to explore how coaching might aid your progress and address any queries you might have.
 Please reach out to me at larry.stroud@korverge.com to schedule a time.